jesse-kaufman/portfolio-site/src/content/projects/evidence-database-rewrite/index.md

 **Schema improvements** – Unlike SQL where each communication type (emails, texts, social posts) needed a separate table, MongoDB allowed all communication types in a single collection, storing only the necessary properties per document.

 **Improved attachment handling** – The original system required a separate table for attachments.
-With MongoDB, attachments were stored as subdocuments in an array, eliminating the need for extra queries.
+With MongoDB, attachments were stored as sub-documents in an array, eliminating the need for extra queries.

 ## New features & enhancements